 Coronal Brow Lift

-A coronal brow lift is done under general anesthesia.
+This brow lift is done under anesthesia.
 It involves an incision that begins over the ear and follows your hairline up to your forehead to the other ear.

 Your surgeon will carefully lift the forehead skin so she can adjust the tissues, fat, and facial muscles if needed.
 After cutting away extra skin, your surgeon will close your incision and apply bandages and dressing.